kirmax/socialbets-course-proj/README.md

 # tiktokbets-course-proj
-## Course project for Web development with ASP.NET Core based on TikTok and maybe Instagram
+## Course project for Web development with ASP.NET Core using on TikTok and maybe Instagram API
 ### Main page
-  - Create battle
+  - Create battle button
+  - List of battles
+  - Sort by social net
+### Create battle page
-      - Title
+  - Title (readonly)
   - Link for your video in tiktok || Link for inst post
+    * Battle type detection in code based on given link
   - Set the bet
+  - Set the time
   - Button "Accept"
+### Battle item page
+  - Title ("Battle #000000(random unique number)")
+  - 2 competetive posts
-  - List of battles
+  - Two Bets + sum of bets
-  - Sort by social net
+  - ?Likes count above each post
+  - Time left to check the winner (Changes to username of the winner when time == 0)
 ### Auth and Registration page
   - Login form on the left side
   - Registration form on the right side
+  - Vertical line between
 ### Profile
   - Info page
       - Picture *